preeti0103/ETL-Project/README.md

 ## 3. Load :

 We had a structured dataset so we decided to use PostgresSql to create the database.
+It becomes easier for data analyst to use SQL based system so that they can easily perform a join on that.

 In PgAdmin, we created a new database named 'ETL_project_db' and created tables inside this database.
 For connecting to this database, we used 'create_engine' module from SQLAlchemy.
 Finally, we did loading of DataFrame into the SQL database.